youyanggu/covid19_projections/estimating-true-infections-revisited.md

 #### US estimates using nationwide data

 For estimate true infections in the US as a whole, we can compute the true prevalence ratio by passing in the daily country-wide positivity rate and date to our approximation function above.
-We then multiply the true prevalence ratio by the number of confirmed cases each day to get the number of true new infections. following the steps explained in the previous section.
+We then multiply the true prevalence ratio by the number of confirmed cases each day to get the number of true new infections.
+Following the steps explained in the previous section.
 We can now plot the results:

 ![True Infections US nationwide](/assets/images/etir_true_infections1.png)